 Stina Bergman Blix

 Stina Bergman Blix is Principal Investigator of the JUSTEMOTIONS project.
-She is Associate Professor of Sociology at the Department of Sociology, Uppsala University.
+She is Professor of Sociology at the Department of Sociology, Uppsala University.
 Bergman Blix’ research interests lie in the areas of professionalism, rationality, socio-legal studies, theatre studies and qualitative methods, always with an eye on emotional and emotion management processes.
 Bergman Blix’ latest research projects investigate emotions in court from several perspectives: how emotions are active and acted upon in and around court hearings, and how objectivity is constructed in judicial decision-making.
 Bergman Blix is in the Editorial Management Board of Emotions & Society and was the coordinator of the European Sociological Association Emotion Research Network 2015-17.

 Francesco Contini is a senior researcher at the Research Institute on Judicial System of the National Research Council of Italy, where he coordinates the research area “Quality and assessment of justice systems.”
 He studies the institutional transformations of European judiciaries with a special focus on procedural justice, performance evaluation and quality development, as well as e-justice.
 He has been PI in different projects such as “Handle with Care: assessing and designing methods for evaluation and development of the quality of justice” and "Building Interoperability for European Civil Proceedings Online".
 Francesco has written various articles and books on such topics, among which “Judicial Evaluation” with Richard Mohr (VDM 2008), ‘ICT and innovation in the public sector’ (Palgrave 2009) and “The Circulation of Agency in e-Justice” (Springer 2014) both edited with Giovan Francesco Lanzara.
 He has ongoing collaborations with the COE, UNODC, IADB to judicial reform programs.
 Selected publications are available here.